mpicbg-csbd/detsegtra/segtools/organization.md

 - only orthogonal projections?
 - show first non-zero label

+## track_vis.py
+- plotting circles and arrows for flow on top of stacks
+- integration with stackviewer and spimagine for viewing and editing tracking solns?
+-

 # interactive stuff
+## annotation.py
+- centerpoint annotation tool
+- Lasso selectors that interact with spimagine
+- lasso selectors that interact with Stack
+- lasso selectors to draw polygons on to Stack
+- potentially merge with cell_view_lib? with spima?
+-

 ## spima.py
 controling spimagine, curating lists of hypotheses